25 Inspiring Books for Entrepreneurs Who Need a Boost

-Written by Admiral William McRaven, this book contains self-improvement lessons that the author has learned from his colourful career in the US Navy Seal.
-The discipline, courage, grit, and honour that McRaven developed from his days in the military service are values that will take entrepreneurs a long way.
+Written by Admiral William McRaven, this book contains self-improvement lessons that the author has learned from his colorful career in the US Navy Seal.
+The discipline, courage, grit, and honor that McRaven developed from his days in the military service are values that will take entrepreneurs a long way.
 This book is great at helping readers find courage and tap on their own abilities when tackling tough circumstances themselves.

 Building a StoryBrand: Clarify Your Message So Customers Will Listen by Donald Miller

 A company competes against 25 other brands on average.
 The odds against you go even higher when your company doesn’t have clear branding.
-One of the best ways to beat competitors is to have a sharp, yet the engaging way of reaching out to customers.
+One of the best ways to beat competitors is to have a sharp, yet engaging way of reaching out to customers.
 Donald Miller’s Building a StoryBrand is written to help business owners craft the most influential marketing tactic through the power of storytelling.

 In his book, Donald Miller shares how business owners can use the seven-story points that resonate with every customer all over the world in promoting faster purchase decisions.
 Whether you are an entrepreneur or marketer, the book Building a StoryBrand will add incalculable value to your craft.

 Do More Faster by David Cohen and Brad Feld